-StarWind Virtual SAN® is entirely software-based, hypervisor-centric virtual machine storage.
-It creates a fault-tolerant and high-performing storage pool that is built for the virtualization workload “from scratch”.
+StarWind Virtual SAN® is an entirely software-based hypervisor-centric shared storage provider.
+This solution provides a fault-tolerant high-performing storage pool that is tailored for virtualization workloads.
 StarWind Virtual SAN® basically “mirrors” inexpensive internal storage between hosts.
-Virtual SAN completely eliminates any need for an expensive SAN or NAS or other physical shared storage.
-It seamlessly integrates into the hypervisor for the unbeatable performance and exceptional simplicity of use.
+StarWind VSAN completely eliminates any need for expensive SAN, NAS, or other physical shared storage.
+It seamlessly integrates with the hypervisor for unbeatable performance and exceptional simplicity of use.

-StarWind comes with a wide set of options and deployment scenarios.
-It allows implementation of:
+StarWind VSAN comes with a wide set of features and can be used for two main deployment scenarios:

-- HyperConverged architecture which assumes running StarWind on the same physical host where the client is running
+- HyperConverged – StarWind VSAN is deployed on the same physical host where the client, VMs, and other roles are running;

-- Compute and Storage Separated architecture where StarWind is running on the dedicated physical box(es).
+- Compute and Storage Separated – StarWind VSAN is deployed on the dedicated physical storage server(s);

-In this scenario, Virtual SAN becomes a part of the hypervisor.
-This results in both outstanding performance and unified administration using hypervisor-specific management tools.
-Virtual SAN gets the job done with all major virtualization platforms covered, as a native application on Hyper-V and Windows, and nested inside a VM on VMware vSphere.
+In hyperconverged environments, StarWind VSAN becomes a part of a hypervisor host.
+This deployment scenario enables to achieve both outstanding performance and unified administration with hypervisor-specific management tools.
+StarWind VSAN gets the job done with all major virtualization platforms: it can be installed as an application on Windows Hyper-V or nested inside a VM on VMware ESXi.
 Non-virtualized clusters typically deployed for performance-intensive SQL Server and Exchange installations are also fully supported.

-Virtual SAN leverages all benefits of the local storage such as high performance and minimal latency.
+In hyperconverged setup, StarWind VSAN leverages all benefits of the local storage such as high performance and low latency.
 This is achieved by bonding all I/O to the local hypervisor node.
-This provides multiple benefits compared to a dedicated hardware solution:
+Such a design provides multiple benefits over a dedicated hardware solution:

 - Hypervisor reads from local storage only.
-High-speed synchronization network links are used to replicate writes to the partner hypervisor nodes.
+Synchronization network links are used to replicate writes to the partner hypervisor nodes.

-- The cache is local, so the performance gain is much better compared to the cache sitting behind a slow network.
+- The cache is local, so the performance gain is much higher compared to the cache sitting behind a slow network.

 - Hypervisor nodes do not interfere when accessing the LUN, which increases performance and eliminates unnecessary iSCSI lock overhead.